Brachioradial pruritus L29.9

 This section has been translated automatically.

-The histological picture is not leading the way.
+The histological picture is not conclusive.
 Apart from actinic elastosis, the findings are "normal".
-Experimental: Reduction of the intraepidermal nerve fibres, especially those sensitive to calcitonin.
+Experimental: Reduction of the intraepidermal nerve fibers, especially those sensitive to calcitonin.

 Therapy